grucloud/grucloud/docusaurus/docs/azure/resources/KeyVault/Vault.md

                   }
                 },
                 required: [ 'value' ],
-                description: 'A rule governing the accessibility of a vault from a specific ip address or ip range.'
+                description: 'A rule governing the accessibility of a vault from a specific ip address or ip range.',
+                type: 'object'
               },
               description: 'The list of IP address rules.'
             },